 It is not wise to get hung-up on platinum and palladium from a mine that might come into production 14 years from now.
 Both palladium and platinum are heavily used in the manufacture of catalytic converters, which are not found on electric vehicles.
 Gasoline vehicles are expected to be in steep decline 2035, which is likely the earliest a TMM mine might possibly come online.
 The advent of price parity between electric and gasoline cars, after all, is expected by 2025, if not sooner, which means long-term demand (and prices) for Pt and Pd will likely decline.
 That leaves cobalt to consider.

 Proponents of the TMM like to talk about cobalt, of which the U.S. has almost no domestic sources.
 But TMM will produce very small quantities of cobalt, as a byproduct mainly from the smelting/refining of its nickel concentrates.
 Cobalt is not present in sufficient quantities at TMM to make much of a dent in the U.S.’s growing appetite for the metal.
 For example, the U.S. apparent annual consumption of cobalt in 2019 was 12,400 metric tons.
-In comparison, TMM’s average cobalt production over 25 years might be as much as 460 metric tons per year, meaning that at some point, many years from now, TMM could supply only 3.7% of the U.S. yearly consumption in 2019.
+In comparison, TMM’s average cobalt production over 25 years might be -- assuming 100% recovery of the metal, which is never achieved -- as much as 460 metric tons per year, meaning that at some point, many years from now, TMM could supply only 3.7% of the U.S. yearly consumption in 2019.

 Thus, under the TMM proponents’ plan, the U.S. would risk the permanent pollution of the Boundary Waters and still be reliant upon imports and other mines for 96.3% of its cobalt consumption.
 Who but the mining company and its Chilean billionaire owners could possibly think of this as a good bargain?